leggedrobotics/ocs2/ocs2_doc/docs/getting-started.rst

 MPC Interface
 -------------

-The MPC interface is responsible for safely updating the solver with the latest measurement.
+MPC interface is responsible for safely updating the solver with the latest measurement.
 Thus the user can safely set the latest state to the solver and advance it.
 If the solver is not yet terminated from the previous call, the state will be buffered until the solver is ready, the